 What to do if your password is lost or compromised

-(1) Computer lab password: The Lab Attendant can change your password to prevent unauthorized users from accessing your account and files.
+(1) Computer lab password: The Lab Manager or Attendant can change your password to prevent unauthorized users from accessing your account and files.

-(3) LexisNexis ID: The Lexis student rep or a reference librarian can look up a LexisNexis ID that you have forgotten.
-If your password has been compromised, the Lexis rep or reference librarian can cancel the old password and have a new one created.
+(4) LexisNexis ID: The Lexis student rep can look up a LexisNexis ID that you have forgotten.
+If your password has been compromised, the Lexis rep can cancel the old password and have a new one created.
 In an emergency, phone Lexis customer service at 1-800-543-6862.

 Operational issues (problems in the labs, printing, setting up e-mail, etc.) should be directed to the Lab Manger and Assistants on duty in the Computer Lab.
-Global computer issues (lab policies, law school computer purchases, etc.) should be directed to Shem Boduch (773-834-5472, firstname.lastname@example.org).
+Global computer issues (lab policies, law school computer purchases, etc.) should be sent to the Law School Help Desk at email@example.com.

 University Computing Services